Secondary school teachers' union rejects pay offer

-Secondary teachers have voted to reject a pay offer from the Government, and say if a second offer isn't good enough, they'll be voting on industrial action next.
+Secondary teachers have voted to reject a 9.3 per cent pay offer from the Government, and say if a second offer isn't good enough, they'll be voting on industrial action next.

 Delegates representing more than 17,000 secondary teachers, meeting at the Post Primary Teachers' Association annual conference in Wellington, called on the Government to come back with an offer that genuinely addressed teacher shortages and excessive workload before union meetings beginning on November 7.